Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 has a link to the table that contains the symbol names).

-The readelf can pretty print the contents of some sections, as we will see in a moment, but you can also use `-x` to view they hex dump:
+The readelf can pretty print the contents of some sections, as we will see in a moment, but you can also use `-x` to view the hex dump:

 ```shell
 $ readelf hello.o -x .shstrtab